Professional information

 • 2024: Admitted to the Faculty of Advocates

-• 2020-Present: PhD Candidate in Constitutional Law, University of Glasgow (funded by the Clark Foundation for Legal Education).
+• 2020-Present: PhD Researcher in Public Law, University of Glasgow

 Professional experience